 Approved placement sites host students during their field education experiences and provide them with a variety of learning opportunities, essential to their development and learning as a social worker.
 Social service agencies, medical facilities, counseling providers, advocacy organizations, and other health and human service providers are just some of the diverse agency types where social work students complete their field education and learn the critical skills necessary to be successful as social workers.
 Approved placement sites will usually have a BSW or MSW as an employee who will serve as the student’s Field Instructor and supervise their learning.
 However, the absence of a BSW/MSW does not prevent an agency from becoming a placement site.

 Field instructors for BSW students must have either a BSW or MSW from an accredited Social Work program and have worked in the field for at least two years after earning their degree.
 Field Instructors for MSW students must have an MSW from an accredited Social Work program and have worked in the field for at least two years after earning their degree.
-The WVU School of Social Work works with Field Instructors that are part of an approved placement site, as well as independent social workers that work with students at agencies where no social worker is available to supervise their learning.If you are interested in supporting student learning and community engagement by becoming an approved Field Education Placement Site or serving as a Field Instructor, please take a moment and complete the interest forms below.
-If you are an agency that also has a BSW or MSW on staff that could supervise the student, please complete both applications.
+The WVU School of Social Work works with Field Instructors that are part of an approved placement site, as well as independent social workers that work with students at agencies where no social worker is available to supervise their learning.If you are interested in supporting student learning and community engagement by becoming an approved Field Education Placement Site or serving as a Field Instructor, please contact Lindsey Rinehart, Field Education Director, at email@example.com.